SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 ## TODO
 This github is under active development.
 If you detect any bugs or potential improvements, please let me know.
 The following features are still to be developed :
-- A faster optimizer
-- Constraints on the lower and upper limit of states
+- Using a multiple shooting method for optimization for faster optimization, and (?) better constraints, from https://hal.inria.fr/inria-00390435/file/Diehl.pdf
 - Dynamic representation of the model and the predicted trajectory in graphs updated in real time
 - Gym environment with discrete states and actions